sebhtml/novigrad/README.md

 # Roadmap

+- move all tensors used in each back propagation step in a struct BackpropagationTensors to avoid malloc and free
+- add a method assign in Tensor to avoid clone()
 - use 3 layers instead of 2 layers
 - make static embeddings work for megaman dataset
 - add an abstraction for loss